-Whenever the user clicks in the Rig editor to adjust a specific value the preview panel will display the values as a drag able handle.
-Handles can be Arrows (position) or Disks (rotation).
+Whenever the user clicks in the rig editor to adjust a specific value, the preview panel displays the values as a handle that can be dragged.
+Handles can be arrows (position) or disks (rotation).
 Whenever the user touches a Handle with the mouse, the handle goes from its base color to yellow.
 This indicates that only this handle is active at the moment.
-Clicking with the left mouse button and moving the mouse in handle or in the opposite direction modifies the handles value.
+Clicking with the left mouse button and moving the mouse in handle or in the opposite direction modifies the handle's value.